 - Creates opportunities for mastery – Not being bound by a set time limit for learning provides students with greater opportunities to master their lessons.
 They can go over their lessons as often as necessary.

 - Bypasses self-inhibition among disadvantaged students – From a student personality perspective, the absence of physical contact and exchange, removes internal factors that may hinder one’s willingness to attend a class.
 Factors like shyness, insecurity because of one’s physical appearance, disability, or a lack of self-confidence because of one’s social/financial standing.
 Whether among younger students or higher education students, such factors are at play in traditional classrooms.
+Asynchronous learning may be useful at reducing stress caused by these factors.

 - Cuts parental costs of sending children to school – In many developing nations, parents do not have the money for their children’s uniforms, food and transportation expenses.
 The removal of these expenses opens wider the door to educational access for many underprivileged families.